eddiefu1/alloy-connectivity-demo/SETUP.md

 1. Verify your API key is correct and hasn't been revoked
 2. Check your User ID is correct
 3. Ensure you have internet connectivity
-4. Test your connections: `npm run test-all-connections`
+4. Verify your connection: `npm run verify-connection`
 5. Verify you're using the correct base URL: `https://production.runalloy.com`
 6. Try regenerating your API key in the Alloy dashboard
 7. Ensure your API key has Connectivity API permissions